 If you still can’t seem to gain weight, consider using homemade meal replacement shakes as additional meals to your diet in the form of liquid.
 Many people swear by the GOMAD (Gallon of Milk a Day) approach.
 It certainly works, but I don’t feel comfortable enough recommending it from a health-perspective.
 If you go for it, make sure you choose pasture-raised full-fat organic milk.

-I’ll soon be adding a guide to prepare healthy caloric-dense shakes.
+I also find buffet restaurants a great bang for your buck, especially post-workout (when you’re hungry like a lion) and especially if you’re bodybuilding while traveling on a budget.
 If you’re eating a ton and still can’t gain weight with the GOMAD approach, you probably have some medical condition that should be examined by your medical doctor.

 IS IT TRUE THAT OUR BODY CAN ONLY ABSORB 30G OF PROTEIN A MEAL?

 Nonsense.
 That’s another myth that keeps running relentlessly in what seems to be every gym around the world.
 It is the overall amount of protein per day that matters.
 You can safely consume more than 30g of protein per meal.

 How much protein per day?
 You’ll find different recommendations among every lifter, trainer or magazine – most commonly ranging from 1.7 to 2.5 grams per body-weight in kilogram.
 Others swear by calculating it per lean body-weight only and some people go as far as separating animal protein from plant based protein.